Signa Holding: Structure

-In 2013, SIGNA extended its activities on merchandising by acquiring majority stakes in the German sporting goods specialist Karstadt sports and in Karstadt Premium.
-In summer of 2014, SIGNA took over Karstadt Warenhaus.
+In 2013, Signa extended its activities on merchandising by acquiring majority stakes in the German sporting goods specialist Karstadt sports and in Karstadt Premium.
+In the summer of 2014, Signa took over Karstadt Warenhaus.

-Since 2013 SIGNA operates in two independent business segments.
-In 2018 a third segment with "SIGNA Media" was added.
+Since 2013 Signa operates in two independent business segments.
+In 2018 a third segment with "Signa Media" was added.

 The group of companies covers real estate assets worth more than 14 billion euros.
 The current development volume is about 8 billion euros.

 The Signa Group is not only active in its core markets of Austria and Germany but also in Italy, Switzerland, Luxembourg, Belgium and the Czech Republic.
 In an interview in February 2020 René Benko talked about total assets of 25 billion Euro.

 Corporate structure and management

 The principal shareholder of Signa Holding is the Familie Benko Privatstiftung which holds 85 per cent of all company shares.
 Ernst Tanner, the manager of Lindt & Sprüngli, holds another 10% of shares.
 The final 5% are owned by Torsten Töller, manager of Fressnapf.
 The Greek ship owner George Economou exited the company in 2015.

 The management of Signa Holding GmbH is the responsibility of the two CEOs Christoph Stadlhuber and Marcus Mühlberger.
 Since the beginning of 2013 the operational and strategic management of the Signa Group has been the responsibility of the Group Executive Board (GEB) whose five members are the CEOs of the core areas and the Group CFO.
 The GEB deals not only with the operations of the individual core areas but also with cross-company matters including group strategy and coordination as well as fundraising.